IAliceBobI/sy-tomato-plugin/README.md

 * The library has been refactored, and in order to keep our code consistent, we can only update the version.
 * Update the README.
+* After setting a scheduled reminder, it will automatically add a time tag.

 ## 2023-11-14